 The iceberg route lies along the east coast of Newfoundland and Labrador.
 Some of the popular places to view the icebergs from shore or a tour boat are (north to south): St. Lewis, Battle Harbour, St. Anthony and nearby St. Anthony Bight, Twillingate, Fogo Island, Bonavista, Bay De Verde, St. John's with nearby Cape Spear (the easternmost point of North America), Bay Bulls, and Ferryland.
 The good news is that most of these locations are accessible by road; other spots can be accessed by car ferry.

 The southernmost of the above-mentioned spots is a small scenic coastal town of Ferryland.
 This cozy town with nice bright huts set on the cliffs above the sea is home to some 400 individuals.
-The locals a lucky to enjoy beautiful marine sceneries year-round, but the particularly breathtaking scene takes over the horizon during the season of icebergs floating by.
-Normally, they simply pass by, yet it might occasionally happen that an iceberg gets trapped in the shallow coastal waters and stays there a little longer.
+The locals are lucky to enjoy beautiful marine sceneries year-round, but particularly breathtaking views take over the horizon during the season of icebergs floating by.
+Normally, they simply pass by, but occasionally an iceberg gets trapped in the shallow coastal waters and stays there a little longer.

 Hundreds of tourists head to Ferryland to witness this natural phenomenon and take pictures of giant ice slabs.
 The tourist flow is increasing with every succeeding year.
 It might be somewhat stressful for the locals who have to forget about solitude and get used to traffic jams and crowds on the shores during these spectacular icy summer months.

 How to see icebergs